Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Local Trees

-The removal of the local shortcuts are paid by the creation of the local shortcuts.
-The local shortcuts are created through (1) creation of a middle tree node (joining two middle trees) and (2) lazy covering.
-The cost of the first case is paid by the deletion of that middle tree node, which is paid by the creation of the bottom tree.
-The cost of the second case is due to the removal of $(i, t)$-status at the corresponding middle tree leaf with an $(i, t)$-status, which is charged into the second type of the events.
+The number of shortcuts removed is bounded by the number created, so it suffices to account for the cost of creating shortcuts.
+Local shortcuts are created in two ways: (i) in response to the creation of a middle tree node (joining two middle trees), and (ii) lazy covering.
+The cost of case (i) is ultimately paid for by the deletion of that middle tree node, which in turn is paid for by the bottom tree that triggered the deletion.
+The cost of case (ii) is attributed to the removal of $(i, t)$-status at some corresponding middle tree leaf with an $(i, t)$-status, which is accounted for in the cost of type (2) events. \end{proof}